AdaCore/xmlada/docs/sax.rst

 the DOM interface (see next chapter).

 The **Simple API for XML** is another method that can be used for parsing.
-It is based on a callbacks mechanism, and doesn't store any data in memory (unless of course you choose to do so in your callbacks).
+It is based on a callbacks mechanism, and doesn’t store any data in memory (unless of course you choose to do so in your callbacks).
 It can thus be more efficient to use SAX than DOM for some specialized algorithms.
 In fact, this whole Ada XML library is based on such a SAX parser, then creates the DOM tree through